MdMonoar/Semantic_Segmentation_with_CamVid/README.md

 </p>

 ## Data
 A popular dataset named CamVid(Cambridge-Driving Labeled Video Database) was used for this project and was taken from popular data repository Kaggle.
 It consists of over 700 images and masks for semantic segmentation.
 The images and masks were seperated in training, validation and testing sets.
 The ground truth label associate each pixel with one of 32 semantic classes.

+## KeyWords
+- Sci-Kit Learn, NumPy, Pandas, Matplotlib
+- TensorFlow, Keras, ImageDataGenerator
+- ComputerVision, UNet